Code-at-LTH/code-at-lth.github.io/practice_contests.md

 ## Past practice contests

 We currently organize weekly practice contest to improve our skills for [NCPC](https://nordic.icpc.io) and beyond.
-Normally we meet up at Thursdays at 17:15 in the room E:2116.
+Normally we meet up at Wednesdays at 17:15 in the room E:2116.
 To find out if there will be a training session this week check out the `#progträningar` channel in our discord.

 This is a list of links to practice contests: